The AI Shift Is Real, but It Is Not What You Think

 If you are still prioritizing manually, start by applying structured frameworks like RICE or the weighted scoring model before layering on AI tooling.
 The framework discipline matters more than the automation.

-How PMs Should Adapt Their Skills
+How Should PMs Adapt Their Skills for AI?

 AI changes which skills are table stakes and which become differentiators.